ivan-markov-666/playwright-cucumber-automation-testing-framework/README.md

 ## Contributing
 To contribute to the project, please follow these steps:
 1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bug fix.
 3. Make your changes.
 4. Commit and push your changes to the new branch.
 5. Create a pull request to merge your changes into the main branch.